clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 **The CrimeScore and the HygieneScore are not correlated following the Pearson method.
 In our opinion, this result is a very good point :

-**- Even if in some Community Areas the CrimeScore and therefore the level of criminality is very high, it doesn't impact the food establishments of the place
+- Even if in some Community Areas the CrimeScore and therefore the level of criminality is very high, it doesn't impact the food establishments of the place

-**- The Chicago department of Public Health's Food Protection Program works the same way no matter the Community Area : it is generallly not the fault of the people who want to run food establishments if the criminiality level is high, so they should not be penalized by it.
+- The Chicago department of Public Health's Food Protection Program works the same way no matter the Community Area : it is generallly not the fault of the people who want to run food establishments if the criminiality level is high, so they should not be penalized by it.
 ---

+To end